Pet Care Home

 Land Invertebrates make ideal pets in many ways.
 They are very quiet and most require very little space to house them.
 They are also easy to take care of with a minimal amount of cleaning and virtually no odor.

-Probably one of the most common invertebrates enjoyed by all types of pet lovers is the popular hermit crab.
-Many other invertebrates along with the hermit crab are now becoming increasingly popular.
+Probably one of the most common land invertebrates enjoyed by all types of pet lovers is the popular hermit crab.
+Along with the hermit crab, many other invertebrates are now becoming increasingly popular.
 Many of the more docile invertebrate species are now readily available in pet stores.
 Invertebrates can make interesting and unusual pets.

 Is an Invertebrate pet right for you?

-There are nearly as many different kinds of enclosures as there are invertebrates being kept.
+There are nearly as many different kinds of cages and enclosures for pet invertebrates as there are types of arthropods being kept.
 Some keepers use plastic shoe boxes and sweater boxes while some keepers use plastic jars and other containers.
 Glass aquariums, commercially available screen cages, acrylic boxes, and many other enclosures are commonly available at local pet stores as well as reptile and insect shows.

-The type of invertebrate being kept will dictate the type of enclosure that you will need.
+The type of invertebrate being kept will dictate the type of housing that you will need.
 Here are some of the enclosures that work well in keeping captive invertebrates healthy and “stimulated”.

 Plastic containers such as sandwich tubs, shoe boxes, sweater boxes and gallon jars are available in a wide range of sizes, shapes, and prices.
 They are typically inexpensive and easy to find.